frontenddogma/web-development-glossary/manuscript/b.md

 : A link from one web resource (the referrer) to another web resource (the referent), made by an anchor, as viewed from the web resource being referred to.
 Other words for “backlink” are “incoming link,” “inbound link,” “inlink,” “inward link,” and “citation.”&nbsp;[†](#w-backlink)

 Bad Neighborhood
 : Bad quality websites, or websites that are being penalized and downgraded by search engines.
-In SEO, links to and from bad neighborhood websites are therefore to be avoided.
+In SEO, links to and from bad neighborhood websites are recommended to be avoided.

 Bandwidth
 : The maximum rate of data transfer across a given path.
 Bandwidth may be characterized as network bandwidth, data bandwidth, or digital bandwidth.&nbsp;[†](#w-bandwidth)